rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

 minutes: 15
 ---

+> **Editor’s Note:**
+> This post summarizes and reflects my technical review *“The Visual Microphone: Passive Recovery of Sound from Video.”* It’s a brief and accessible overview of the key ideas, insights, and lessons learned.

 Recently, I had the opportunity to dive into the fascinating world of visual acoustics as part of an assignment in my Electrical Engineering studies.
-The inspiration for this technical review came from the groundbreaking work presented in [The Visual Microphone: Passive Recovery of Sound from Video](https://people.csail.mit.edu/mrub/VisualMic/) by Abe Davis and colleagues, as well as the insightful [YouTube presentation](https://www.youtube.com/watch?v=FKXOucXB4a8&ab_channel=AbeDavis%27sResearch) that visually demonstrates the concept.
+The inspiration for this technical review came from the groundbreaking work presented in [The Visual Microphone: Passive Recovery of Sound from Video](https://people.csail.mit.edu/mrub/VisualMic/) by Abe Davis and colleagues, as well as the insightful YouTube presentation that visually demonstrates the concept.

 <div class="video-embed">
   <iframe width=100% height="450" src="https://www.youtube.com/embed/FKXOucXB4a8?si=2bPLdLxru0OEMqMb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>